dataiku/dctc/README.md

 # Issues

-If you have a bug or feature request for dctc, please ["open an issue"](https://github.com/dataiku/dctc/issues)
+If you have a bug or feature request for dctc, please [open an issue](https://github.com/dataiku/dctc/issues)

 # Community

-To keep track of news, ["follow @dataiku on Twitter"](http://twitter.com/dataiku)
+To keep track of news, [follow @dataiku on Twitter](http://twitter.com/dataiku)

 # Copyright and license